Stuart Edser PhD MAPS FCCOUNP MIACN (Cert) MASCH

 Life Outside Psychology

 Dr Edser is an avid lover of music.
 He is a classically trained pianist and is a frequent concert-goer.
 He loves learning, continues to read widely and enjoys writing immensely.
 He is the author of the widely acclaimed book Being Gay Being Christian (Exisle 2012) and its associated blog: the BGBC Blog.
+He also writes about politics, faith, LGBTIQ issues and is presently finishing his autobiography and writing a book of short stories.
 He is enthusiastic about exercise and keeping fit but is also a keen movie watcher.
 He is not ashamed to admit that he is a sci-fi buff and a fan of good television.
-He still maintains that the West Wing is hard to beat although he feels that Game of Thrones gives it a good run.
+The reboot of Battelstar Galactica in 2004 and Travellers and Sense8 in 2017 are sci fi highlights.
+He still maintains that the West Wing is hard to beat although he feels that Game of Thrones and The Good FIght give it a good run.
 He and his partner have been together since 2000 and they enjoy the company of their families and many friends.